From Hype to Collapse: Investigating Rug Pull Scams on Solana: Related Work

 Solana is a high-performance blockchain platform that has gained significant adoption in recent years.
 Its unique architecture provides high throughput while introducing new security and operational challenges.
 Regarding the Solana ecosystem, existing research has conducted analyses across multiple dimensions.
 Zheng et al.~\cite{Solana_why} conducted the first large-scale study of failed Solana transactions, identifying dominant error types and a 58.43\% failure rate among bots.
 Andreina et al.~\cite{Solana_dev} analyzed the security practices of Solana smart contracts from the perspective of a developer.
 In terms of underlying and automated analysis, Yuan et al.~\cite{Solana_eBPF} proposed the formal semantics of Solana eBPF.
 Cui et al.~\cite{VRust} and Smolka et al.~\cite{Solana_Fuzz} proposed vulnerability detection tools for Solana contracts from the perspectives of static analysis and binary fuzzing.
 Wu et al.~\cite{Solana_exp} systematically reviewed vulnerability types and security risks in Solana smart contracts.
 Furthermore, Li et al.~\cite{SolPhishHunter} presented the first systematic study of novel phishing attacks on the Solana.

 Rather than merely migrating the detection of Rug Pulls from Ethereum to Solana, our work distinguishes itself by reformulating the underlying problem.
 Existing studies predominantly focus on EVM ecosystems, typically analyzing Rug Pulls through smart contract code, the behavior of deployers, or cross-chain statistical observations.
 Even the limited prior research involving Solana usually treats the platform as a single sample within broader cross-chain comparisons or focuses on general security issues, rather than specifically characterizing the execution mechanisms of Rug Pulls.
-In contrast, we conceptualize Rug Pulls on Solana as a market execution process organized around token lifecycles, DEX interactions, and the manipulation of liquidity.
+In contrast, we conceptualize Rug Pulls on Solana as a market execution process organized around token lifecycles, DEX interactions, and the manipulatio

+n of liquidity.
 Furthermore, we model this process from the perspective of account structures specific to Solana, program-driven interactions, and high-frequency trading environments.
-Building upon this perspective, we develop an explainable detection framework tailored to Solana and construct a large-scale dataset to support future research, thereby offering a research path different from the prevailing EVM-centered paradigm.
+Building upon this perspective, we develop a reproducible evidence-driven dataset construction pipeline tailored to Solana and construct a large-scale dataset to support future research, thereby offering a research path different from the prevailing EVM-centered paradigm.